What is a doula?

 I’m planning to have an epidural/C section/induction, why do I need a doula?

 A doula can be invaluable member of your birth team.
 She is there for your through the pregnancy to answer questions and provide resources.
 She helps to prepare you mentally, emotionally, and physically for your birth experience.
-Kelly offers a variety of classes and education opportunities to help prepare you for the birth of your baby, taking care of a newborn, breastfeeding, and more.
+We offer a variety of classes and education opportunities to help prepare you for the birth of your baby, taking care of a newborn, breastfeeding, and more.
 She can help you understand your choices and options when it comes to your birth.
 A doula’s job is not to make decisions for you, but to help you understand the choices you have.

 A doula is very helpful in early labor, whether natural or induced, helping mom to breathe through and manage contractions to ensure that labor progresses before the epidural can be placed.
 She can help with positioning during placement and after to help keep baby in a good position for delivery.
 Epidurals are statistically associated with interventions like augmentation of labor (Pitocin), need for vacuum or forceps for delivery, or need for Cesarean Section.
 Having a doula present can help reduce the need for those interventions.
 Even with an epidural, a doula will work with you to help shorten labor.
 For C section moms, a doula can provide support through pre-op and into the operating room.
 She can help facilitate breast feeding in the recovery room.